 Climate Change.
 Climate change is an international concern and, as a result, poses risk of both climate changes and government policy in which governments are introducing climate change legislation and treaties that could result in increased costs, and therefore, could decrease profitability of the Company's operations.
 The Canadian government has established a number of policy measures in response to concerns relating to climate change.
 The impacts of these measures will most likely be to increase costs for fossil fuels, electricity and transportation; restrict industrial emission levels; impose added costs for emissions in excess of permitted levels; and increase costs for monitoring and reporting.
 Compliance with these initiatives could have a material adverse effect on the Company's results of operations.
-The Québec carbon market trading scheme.
+The Cuepany's current regulatory risks associated with climate change mainly fall under its obligations under the Québec carbon market trading scheme.
 Increased public awareness and concern regarding global climate change may result in more legislative and/or regulatory requirements to reduce or mitigate the effects of GHG emission.
-If the current trend of increasing regulation continues, this may result in the increase of costs of the Operations of the Company.
+If the current trend of increasing regulation continues, this may result in the increase of costs of the operations of the Company.